ISO 27001 Compliance and Certification

 • Rectify the issues that the auditors will find

-• To ensure you followed the policies and procedures, have an accredited certification body conduct a thorough certification audit of the ISO 27001 components.
+• To ensure you follow the policies and procedures, an accredited certification body must conduct a thorough certification audit of the ISO 27001 components.

 Certification will take about three to twelve months.
 Therefore, many organisations conduct a preliminary gap analysis against the standard to increase the certification process’s cost-effectiveness and determine the time and effort needed to implement any necessary changes.